-In 2015, as a reaction to increasing loss and damages caused by climate change, Thailand has started to develop its National Adaptation Plan (NAP).
-Although adaptation is part of the Climate Change Master Plan as well as other national policies, specific information on climate related risks and options to adapt to these risks are still lacking.
+In 2015, as a reaction to increasing losses and damage caused by climate change, Thailand started to develop its National Adaptation Plan (NAP).
+Although adaptation is part of the Climate Change Master Plan as well as other national policies, specific information on climate-related risks and options to adapt to these risks are still lacking.
 At the same time, insufficient integration of adaptation needs in subnational planning processes is being observed.

-To integrate the priorities of the CCRA-based NAP into sector policies/strategies and subnational planning instruments;
+To integrate climate risks and NAP measures into sector policies/strategies and subnational planning processes;

 To align financing instruments and budgeting system with the NAP framework to enhance the implementation of adaptation measures

 To achieve the project’s aim, CCRA at a national scale will be conducted for four subnational pilot areas.
 This assessment will provide the scientific basis for national policy and adaptation measures development.

 Building upon this CCRA, the project will support the development of the NAP through capacity development of policy makers and technical exchanges with international experts.
 The risk-based NAP will serve as a guiding document for adaptation, mainstreaming and implementation in Thailand.
 Once the NAP is developed, the project will also support the mainstreaming of climate risks and adaptation measures into sector policies/strategies and sub-national planning processes as well as the setting up of a monitoring and evaluation system.

 Finally, the partner will be supported to shape national and international financing instruments and the existing budgeting system according to the needs of the NAP to enhance adaptation implementation in the country.

 For adaptation mainstreaming at the national level, the Risk-NAP project focuses on three sectors, namely health, tourism and human settlements.
 Climate change risks have been analyzed and integrated into different sectoral plans and policies.